Year of Call: 2002

 Hannah has experience of the full range of quantum issues, and is skilled at producing complex and detailed schedules of loss using excel workbooks.
 She has a particular interest in the claims of injured young people, and the construction of complex future lost earnings claims, in fatal acident claims, and in claims with a human rights element.

 Hannah has represented many families at inquests into deaths including deaths in hospital or after hospital treatment.
-Hannah is keen to develop a regulatory practice; she has appeared before the GMC and is actively seeking further instructions in this area.
 She accepts work on a CFA basis and accepts instructions pro bono in appropriate cases.